 And let’s not forget to mention the relearning of nutrition, understanding and putting together full nutritional profile meals, plus coming up with new and interesting dishes instead of eating repetitive meals every day in the absence of knowing what else to cook.
 My advice is, preparation is key – get yourself prepared first and you will smash it.

 Eating plant based is cheaper than not, and another great thing about it is we are now living in the middle of a plant based and vegan explosion, and you can mostly get everything you need from your local super market quite easily and affordably.
 In fact, there are whole aisles and fridge sections dedicated JUST to plant based foods, so there really couldn’t be a better or easier time to make this change if you are going to.

 What I Changed

 When I realised that my body just wasn’t getting what it needed for my exercise levels on the plant based diet, I was forced to make some simple changes that made all the difference in the world to my muscle mass, energy levels, immunity, and general health.
 These are errors that I don’t want you tot to make, so be sure to incorporate these things into your daily routine if you want to be firing on all cylinders.

-I have included a free 1 week plant based meal plan at the bottom of this post (similar to that which I follow now) which will help get you started on your plant based journey, and also show you how to put meals together to make sure you get all your nutrients.
+I have included a free 1 week plant based meal plan at the bottom of this post (similar to that which I follow now), which will help get you started on your journey, and will also show you how to put meals together to make sure you get all your nutrients.

 Eat more quinoa!